Collaborating to strengthen security across the Internet

 Industry-leading security innovation and transparency

-Protecting at-risk users from targeted attacks with our strongest security
+Advanced Protection Program — protecting at-risk users from targeted attacks

 Even the most security-conscious users can be tricked by phishing scams or other sophisticated and highly targeted attacks.
 The Advanced Protection Program is Google’s strongest security offering, designed to safeguard the personal Google Accounts of those most at risk of targeted attacks – like policymakers, campaign teams, journalists, activists, business leaders, or anyone else who believes they could be vulnerable to sophisticated digital attacks.